Updated: Jun 28

-It’s that time again… As the weather begins to change, sometimes our bodies have a difficult time adapting and we get sick.
+It’s that time again… As the weather begins to change, sometimes your body has a difficult time adapting and you get sick.
 Read below for tips on how to stay healthy during the autumn and winter months according to some of the principles of Chinese medicine.

 1) Get adequate rest.